 2000- Davol aquires the Kugel™ hernia patch from Surgical Sense Inc.

+Davol Inc is a subisidary of Bard.
+“Davol acquired the Kugel™ hernia patch from Surgical Sense Inc., which marketed the Kugel patch for several years.”
+Id.
 “Eventually, the CK Patch was designed with two layers of polypropylene mesh, a layer of ePTFE, and a PET memory recoil ring welded between the layers of polypropylene mesh.
 The XL CK Patch featured larger sizes, two PET rings, and placement pockets for easier deployment of the patch.”
 Id.
 “Because Davol considered the XL CK Patch products a modification to an existing product (the one-ringed CK Patch in small and medium sizes), it made an internal determination that a 510(k) submission to the FDA was not warranted.” http://lawyersusaonline.com/wp-files/pdfs-3/thorpe-v-davol.pdf

-August 25, 2000: Davol / Bard submitted application to FDA for Composix E/X Mesh Patch.
+August 25, 2000: Davol / Bard submitted an application to the FDA for the Composix E/X Mesh Patch.
 “On August 25, 2000, Davol / Bard submitted an application to the Federal Drug Administration to notify of its intent to market the Composix E/X Mesh Patch for use in the reconstruction of soft tissue deficiencies, such as for the repair of hernias and chest wall defects.
 Thereafter, the 510k Application was approved by the FDA and the Composix E/X Mesh Patch was classified as a Class II medical device.”
 Id.
 Beasley Allen

-2002- Here comes the XL CK Patch
+2002- Here comes the XL CK Patch and Ventralex Patch

-In 2002, medical doctors began reporting problems with the Composix Kugel Mesh Patch. “a growing number of physicians began to report major abdominal injuries in their patients which stemmed from broken memory recoil rings in the patches.”
+In 2002, the XL CK Patch medical device was sold for the first time Id.
+In 2002, medical doctors began reporting problems with the Composix Kugel Mesh Patch.
+“A growing number of physicians began to report major abdominal injuries in their patients which stemmed from broken memory recoil rings in the patches.”
 Legal tube

 2003- problems emerge with CK Patch

-In the 2003 time period, “Davol first learned of a ring break in its CK Patch product line in 2003.”
-“In October 2003, Davol decided to enhance the weld strength of the memory recoil rings in all its CK patch products.”
+In the 2003 time period, “Davol first learned of a ring break in its CK Patch product line in 2003…In October 2003, Davol decided to enhance the weld strength of the memory recoil rings in all its CK patch products.”
 Id.

 2005- XL CK patch recalled by Davol – hernia mesh recall

 “By mid to late 2005, Davol became aware of an increase in reported ring breaks in the XL CK Patch.
 Davol initiated a Corrective and Preventive Action (“CAPA”) investigation into the complaints.
-Davol also communicated the complaints to the FDA, informing it that the exact cause of the ring breaks was undetermined and that a recall did not appear warranted at that
+Davol also communicated the complaints to the FDA, informing it that the exact cause of the ring breaks was undetermined and that a recall did not appear warranted at that time.”
+Id.

 “On August 31, 2005, production of XL CK Patches was halted while Davol investigated ring break complaints.
-Distribution of the XL CK Patches was discontinued on December 8,
+Distribution of the XL CK Patches was discontinued on December 8, 2005.”
+Id.

 “In a December 21, 2005 letter from Karen Kane (“Kane”) Manager of Davol’s marketing department, the sales force was advised that XL sizes of the CK Patch were being recalled because “the strength of the memory recoil ring may not withstand aggressive manipulation that may sometimes be applied during the placement of these extra-large sizes..
 Kane further stated that customers asking for XL sizes of the CK Patch should be advised that the XL CK Patches were “currently not available and that Customer Service is offering the equivalent sizes of the Composix EX as an alternative.”
 Id.